Christ Church Beaurepaire: Mid-20th Century Youth Programs

 So began Robert Reford’s odyssey as the owner of the one of the fastest and most famous sailing ships ever built – the Thermopylae.
 Rival of the Cutty Sark, she was beautiful, sleek and fast, built to get the finest teas from China to the teacups of Britain’s aristocracy.
 Decades after her launch, Robert Reford bought her to transport rice to his new rice mill in Victoria.
 It was a short-lived and most disastrous investment.
 It brought Reford and his Montreal shipping agency and rice milling firm fame if not fortune.
 Historian Alexander Reford will tell the story of this fascinating episode in maritime history of the last of the clipper ships.

-Alexander Reford is the I 04720z 1director of Les Jardins de Métis / Reford Gardens.
+Alexander Reford is the director of Les Jardins de Métis / Reford Gardens.
 Educated at the University of Toronto and Oxford University he is the author of several books on Quebec history and gardens.
 He is a frequent contributor to the Dictionary of Canadian Biography and is the author of the biographies of Lord Mount Stephen and Lord Strathcona and his great great grandfathers, Robert Meighen and Robert Reford.
 Some of his publications:

 Des jardins oubliés 1860-1960